10 Individual learning

 Thus, the agent can’t just try each action in each state once and then immediately know which course of action is best.
 It must learn the best course of action over successive trials, each of which gives possible noisy data.

-We start implement the learning class by defining __init__
+We start implementing the learning class by defining __init__ method.

 class Learner():